 One of the nice things about this money saving challenge is its flexibility to be customized.
 There are several adjustments you can make so it fits your situation and preferences.

 Here are just a few ways you could add some variety:

 - Number your envelopes from 1 to 20, creating 5 sets for 100 days.
 Or you could number them from 1 to 25, creating 4 sets for 100 days.
 This way, your daily savings average will be lower.

 - Keep your numbers from 1 to 50, but add more envelopes.
 If you double the envelopes to 200, this would be 4 sets of envelopes numbered 1 to 50.
 After 200 days (approximately 6.5 months), you will have saved $5,100!

-Some of these variations will result in doing the challenge for a longer period of time or saving less money.
+Some of these options will result in doing the 100-day envelope challenge for a longer period of time or saving less money.
 Don’t let this discourage you!
-Adjust the challenge to fit your current financial circumstances so you can still save money.
+Adjust the challenge variation to fit your current financial circumstances so you can still save money.

 Other money challenges you can try

 If you really want to start saving more money, doing a money challenge is a great way to achieve your savings goals.
 However, this accelerated money-saving challenge might not be a good fit for your budget.